MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-how-to-clone.md

 * You are setting up a hub for a development vs production environment.

 * You want to do a custom implementation of multi-hub high availability.

-> [!NOTE]
-> JOHN -- next time we talk, can you please provide a 2 minute overview of the last item so I know how the customer would do that, just generally.
+For more information, see the [How to achieve cross region HA section of IoT Hub high availability and disaster recovery](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-ha-dr#achieve-cross-region-ha).

 To move a hub to a different region, you need a subscription with administrative access to the original hub.
-Put the new hub in a new resource group and region, but in the same subscription.
+You can put the new hub in a new resource group and region, in the same subscription as the original hub, or even in a new subscription.
+You just can't use the same name because the hub name has to be globally unique.

+[!NOTE]
+At this time, there's no first-class feature for cloning an IoT hub.
+It's primarily a manual process, and thus is fairly error-prone.
+The complexity of cloning a hub is directly proportional to the simplicity of the hub.
+For example, cloning an IoT hub with no message routing is fairly simple.
+If you add message routing as just one complexity, cloning the hub becomes at least an order of magnitude more complicated.

 ## Things to consider